 Benefit from combining Ekran System and ATT&CK

 The ATT&CK matrix for enterprises describes what an attacker usually does after they enter your corporate network.
 Ekran System, in turn, provides you with a set of helpful tools for both preventing and mitigating cybersecurity threats.
-Using these two solutions together, you can enhance your organization’s defenses to counteract adversarial actions at any stages of the attack lifecycle.
+Using these two solutions together, you can enhance your organization’s defenses to counteract malicious users’ actions at any stage of the attack lifecycle.

-Ekran System includes identity management and access management tools to prevent Bypassing of User Control and similar techniques.
-Ekran System also provides you with a number of monitoring and alerting (incident response) tools that you can set up the way you need to ensure full visibility of your infrastructure.
-With the help of these tools, you can transparently address adversarial tactics described in MITRE ATT&CK for enterprises.
+Ekran System also provides you with a number of monitoring tools that you can set up the way you need to ensure full visibility of your infrastructure.
+With these tools, you can transparently address adversarial tactics described in MITRE ATT&CK for enterprises:

-All collected data is recorded in the form of indexed video, which makes Ekran System a comprehensive and easy-to-use tool for researching adversarial tactics, applying the honeypot technique, mitigating cyber attacks, detecting their sources, and preventing new security incidents from happening.
+These features make Ekran System a comprehensive and easy-to-use tool for researching perpetrators’ tactics, mitigating cyber attacks, detecting their sources, and preventing new security incidents from happening.

 The MITRE ATT&CK framework is a useful knowledge base that systematizes information about tactics and techniques used by cyber attackers for penetrating enterprise networks.
 ATT&CK has already proven to be a trusted data source for security officers who work on behavioral analytics.
 Using this framework in addition to Ekran System will help you define what user behavior and system security gaps to focus on to improve the cybersecurity of your corporate network.

 Start a free trial today to see how Ekran System can help you efficiently mitigate and prevent security incidents.